tony0990/Plant-Diseases-Full-Project/Data Preprocessing Summary.md

 ### 🔹 Image Loading and Resizing
 - All images were loaded as **RGB images**.
-- Images were resized to **224 × 224 pixels**, which is the standard input size for the selected pretrained models.
+- Images were resized to a configurable resolution:
+  - **224 × 224** (default, optimized for pretrained ImageNet models)
+  - **256 × 256** (optional, for higher spatial detail)
+- The input size can be selected based on the trade-off between **accuracy and computational cost**.
-- This ensures compatibility with pretrained ImageNet weights.
+- Using standard input sizes ensures compatibility with pretrained ImageNet weights.

 ---